UnagarDrashti/Product_Management_Application/README.md

 1. **Multiple Authentication Guards**
    - Separate login, registration, and dashboards for Admin and Customer users.
    - Routes protected via `auth:admin` and `auth:customer` middleware.
+   - Admin User add for using the AdminSeeder

 2. **Product Management**
    - Admin can perform CRUD operations on products.